wp-plugins/background-manager/readme.txt

 * Background image links (click-able backgrounds)
 * Uses AJAX to load background images, keeping the website's footprint small and improve caching
 * Graceful degradation for visitors without JavaScript
+* Option to add a "Pin It" Pinterest button

 = License =